open-edge-platform/edge-microvisor-toolkit-standalone-node/README.md

 ## Overview

-The Edge Microvisor Toolkit Standalone Node solution is designed to empower developers and enterprise customers by allowing for efficient trials and evaluation of Edge AI applications on Intel Architecture-based platforms.
-This comprehensive solution stack includes the edge-optimized immutable Edge Microvisor Toolkit integrated with K3s Kubernetes and foundational extensions, which enables deployment of both cloud-native and legacy VM-based applications.
+The Edge Microvisor Toolkit Standalone Node solution provides developers and enterprise customers with a powerful platform for testing and evaluating Edge AI applications on Intel Architecture systems.
+This complete solution includes an edge-optimized, immutable Edge Microvisor Toolkit that integrates seamlessly with K3s Kubernetes and essential extensions.
+The platform offers flexible deployment options, supporting cloud-native applications, traditional VM-based workloads, and Docker container-based deployments.

 ### Key Features